Chili Colorado

 Instructions

-1. Remove the seeds and stems from the chiles.
+1. Remove the seeds and stems from the chiles and discard.

 2. In a small pot, add the chiles with two cups of beef broth.
 Bring to a boil, remove from heat and cover.
 Let the mixture sit for 30 minutes or until the chiles are tender.
 Transfer the mixture to a blender and puree until smooth.